weimingtom/Kuuko/README.md

 https://ja.wikipedia.org/wiki/%E6%9D%BE%E6%9D%A5%E6%9C%AA%E7%A5%90
 http://39miyu-chan.official.jp/
 **NOTE: this project is moved to https://github.com/weimingtom/kurumi**
-This project contains some notes for study.
+This project contains some notes for study which are not related to kopilua.

 ## Ref
 * http://www.ppl-pilot.com/kopilua.aspx